Still I Am Traveling

 So, Venice it was.
 I was all by myself, did not speak a word of Italian, and stayed only three days, but the mystical city awakened something in me.
 It wasn’t just the romantic canals and fine attractions – but more like a sense of belonging.
 Among the European cities I had visited so far, none had quite the same impact on me as Venice.
 I was bilingual and bicultural already, a dual citizen, and at that point in life was searching – consciously or unconsciously – for a third language, a third country, a new culture.
 It felt like something in Italy was relevant to both aspects of my identity, an unexpected point of convergence between two otherwise disparate entities.
-I didn’t feel like a tourist – in fact, I made a point of visiting the less-touristy parts of the island and communicating with locals as much as possible, despite language barriers.
+I didn’t feel like a tourist – in fact, I made a point of visiting the less-touristy parts of the island and communicating with locals as much as possible.

 My hotel was located on the island of Lido, about a 10-minute waterbus ride from Piazza San Marco.
 An excerpt from “The Traveler,” a popular work by the poet Sohrab Sepehri, perhaps illustrates my first night there best: